bandr1ano/cyber-rf-monitoring-tools/README.md

 - GPS spoofing detection
 - Evil twin Wi-Fi attacks
 - Noise and frequency jamming
+- Radar simulations with interference (Out of scope for ESORICS - CyberICPS 2025)

 Each tool is modular and lives in its own subdirectory under `tools/`.
 Results and visualizations are saved in `results/`.